A miscarriage can be devastating when you have been trying to get pregnant for a while.

 Sometimes, you may lose the pregnancy very early, not knowing it is a blighted ovum.
 So there are chances that a blighted ovum could be undetected before a miscarriage.
-In some cases, when the woman has vaginal bleeding as a symptom, a prenatal ultrasound that shows the placenta, and empty embryonic sac, or no embryo confirms the diagnosis of a blighted ovum.
+In some cases, when the woman has vaginal bleeding as a symptom, a prenatal ultrasound that shows an empty embryonic sac, or no embryo confirms the diagnosis of a blighted ovum.
 If there is no vaginal bleeding, the condition can only be diagnosed in the first prenatal scan, which is done between 8th and 13th weeks.

 Misdiagnosed Blighted Ovum

 Some women who have a tilted uterus usually look a week or two behind and could be misdiagnosed of having a blighted ovum.
 This misdiagnosis will happen if the ultrasound is done earlier than eight weeks.
 So, you have to wait until nine weeks for an ultrasound, provided there are no complications, to detect a blighted ovum (3).

 Also, most doctors confirm blighted ovum by checking the hormonal levels and performing a second ultrasound after a gap of one week (10).

 If you are diagnosed with a blighted ovum, your doctor will take a call on the course of action after discussing the treatment options with you.